kunjgit/GameZone/Games/Classic_8_Ball/README.md

 <br>

 ## **Description 📃**
-- Dive into the exciting world of Classic Pool Game Master a captivating pool game inspired by the classic 8-ball pool.
+- Dive into the exciting world of Classic 8 Ball Pool Game Master a captivating pool game inspired by the classic 8-ball pool.
 Challenge your skills, strategize your shots, and aim for victory as you compete

 ## **functionalities 🎮**